Published with the kind permission of Bill Herbst

 Learning the various movements is simple but essential.
 If you understand what you’re really seeing when you look at a natal chart, whether it’s your own or someone else’s, then you’ll have a tremendous head start toward using astrology with reverence as well as savvy.

 Bill Herbst resides in Minneapolis, Minnesota.
-To schedule a personal session, send an email to firstname.lastname@example.org
+To schedule a personal session,or sign up for the newsletter, send an email to firstname.lastname@example.org